timfish/bincode-typescript/README.md

 ## Example via CLI

-There is currently a single option (`--support-buffer`) to enable support for node.js `Buffer`.
+There is currently a single option (`--buffer-support`) to enable support for node.js `Buffer`.

 ```shell